-- Almost one-quarter of respondents (22%) agreed with the statement, 'a man who doesn't fight back when he's pushed around will lose respect as a man'. - Almost one half of respondents (48%) agreed that, 'people must work full time if they want to progress in their career'.
+- Almost one-quarter of respondents (22%) agreed with the statement, 'a man who doesn't fight back when he's pushed around will lose respect as a man'.

+- Almost one half of respondents (48%)

+agreed that, 'people must work full time if

+they want to progress in their career'.

-2017 Total 1,251 respondents
+2019 Total 1,276 respondents2017 Total 1,251 respondents

-Younger respondents were more likely to agree that women are pressured to choose between being a wife/mother and having a career if he's pushed around will lose respect as a man', compared with 18% of the younger age group.
-This difference is statistically significant.
+Younger respondents were more likely to agree that women are pressured to choose between being a wife/mother and having a career